 Root Beer BBQ Sauce

-Root Beer BBQ Sauce is an easy recipe for a finger-lickin good barbecue sauce.
-Sweet and tangy bbq sauce made from scratch, perfect for dunking or grilling!
+Root Beer BBQ Sauce is a great recipe for a finger-lickin good barbecue sauce.
+It is sweet and tangy and is easy to make from scratch!

 Yield 12 servings